LaxmiVBijapur12/Excel-Dashboard-Superstore-Sales-Analysis/README.md

-# 🏬 Superstore Sales Data Analysis Project
+# 🏬 Superstore Sales Data Analysis

 This project focuses on analyzing the **Superstore Sales dataset** to uncover key insights into sales, profit, and customer behavior.
 The goal is to leverage data analysis techniques to support better decision-making in retail and business strategy.